emilelatour/emilelatour.github.io/about.md

 title: About
 ---

+Welcome to my site/blog/whatever I want it to be!

+Testing this out and having some fun.

+TODO -- Actually do sommething with this like

+* Add biosketch,
+* Add a photo or two
+* Come up with some other ideas

 <p class="message">
   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p>